10 Silent Signs of Kidney Cancer You Might Be Ignoring

 Hidden sign: Fever without a cold, flu, or other infection

 Any time your body temperature rises, it’s an indication that your immune system is doing battle with some type of intruder.
 That could be a virus, bacteria, or potentially a tumour.
 If you’re getting night sweats or feeling flushed, start monitoring your temperature.
 In the absence of obvious symptoms of another infection—like coughing, sneezing, or muscle aches (signs of colds and flu)—running a fever is a symptom to bring up with your doctor.
-These 12 simple habits can naturally boost your immune system.

 Hidden sign: For men, swollen veins around the right testicle